kidik425/13-ETL_Project/README.md

 we will be able to determine which state of the three listed above will allow our investors to determine where to locate their dispensory to maximize profits.

 #### We have identified the following four datasets to be used for this effort
-* CAnnabis Control Commision of Massachusetts - https://opendata.mass-cannabis-control.com/Industry-and-Products/Public-View-Facility-Activity-Daily-Totals/j3q7-3usu/data
+* Cannabis Control Commision of Massachusetts - https://opendata.mass-cannabis-control.com/Industry-and-Products/Public-View-Facility-Activity-Daily-Totals/j3q7-3usu/data
 * California Department of Tax and Fee - https://www.cdtfa.ca.gov/dataportal/dataset.htm?url=CannabisTaxRevenues
 * Colorado Department of Revenue - https://cdor.colorado.gov/data-and-reports/marijuana-data/marijuana-sales-reports
 * U.S Census Bureau - https://www2.census.gov/programs-surveys/popest/datasets/2010-2020/state/totals/